CMU-SAFARI/BLEND/test/README.md

 ### Finding Overlapping Reads

 Each of the subdirectories under [comparisons](./comparisons/) include a directory called `overlap` where we include all the files to compare for a certain dataset.
+Each overlap directory includes the `1_generate_results.sh` and `summarize.sh` scripts.
+Running `1_generate_results.sh` generates and outputs all the corresponding evaluation results.
+If you want to see the results without re-running `1_generate_results.sh`, you can run `summarize.sh` to output the results.
 We explain how to evaluate the finding overlapping results for each dataset below.

 * E. coli PacBio HiFi Dataset (100X)